Norman Hathaway, Viola

-Violinist/violist Norman Hathaway has been a member of the Hamilton Philharmonic Orchestra, the Stratford Festival Orchestra, the popular string ensemble Quintessence, the Toronto Philharmonic Orchestra and most recently the Ontario Philharmonic Orchestra.
-He was co-concertmaster of the Toronto productions of The Phantom of the Opera and Miss Saigon and continues to perform regularly in Toronto.
-Norman has performed chamber music around the globe and presently is a member of the Elgin String Quartet.
-As well, Norman performs viola with Canada’s brilliant, innovative chamber group Ensemble Vivant, hailed as “Canada’s Chamber Music Treasure” (Toronto Star).
-Led by pianist extraordinaire Catherine Wilson, Norman is proud to record and concertize with Ensemble Vivant and to be an integral contributor behind the scenes with this wonderful group.
-“This is the highest caliber chamber music-making.
-No matter the genre, there is magic in Catherine Wilson and Ensemble Vivant’s music-making.”
-Rick Wilkins, C. M., musician, composer, arranger
+A versatile and sought-after musician, violinist/violist Norman Hathaway performs across the musical spectrum from classical to popular.
+He was concertmaster of Te Deum Orchestra.
+He has been a member of the Hamilton Philharmonic Orchestra, the Stratford Festival Orchestra, the popular group Quintessence, Toronto Philharmonic Orchestra and Ontario Philharmonic Orchestra.
+He was co-concertmaster of the Toronto productions of The Phantom of the Opera and Miss Saigon.
+Norman has performed chamber music around the globe.
+He is a member of the Elgin String Quartet and of Canada’s brilliant, engaging Ensemble Vivant, hailed as “Canada’s chamber music treasure” (Toronto Star).